-West Coast Mountain Guides Ltd. may change this policy from time to time by updating this page.
+West Coast Mountain Guides may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from 13th May 2018.
+This policy is effective from 1st October 2022.

 By making a booking or contacting us via this website, you agree to the transfer, storing or processing of your personal data as set out below.
 As a guiding organisation, we require these details in order to fulfil our contract with you.
 Please do not use this website if you do not agree with any of the following.

 If browsing this website, we collect the following generic information using cookies: Operating system, Browser, Device type, Demographics (eg Gender, Age band, Country of location), IP address, Site behaviour (e.g. Page views, Link clicks etc).

 If signing up to our newsletter or completing a contact form, we ask for the following personal information: Name, Email address

 If completing a booking form, we ask for the following personal information : Name, Email address, Address, Phone number, Date of Birth, Relevant experience and fitness, Medical conditions, Emergency contact details